test-cyr/infra-portfolio/terraform-practice/README.md

 - Applying the configuration with `terraform apply`
 - Destroying resources with `terraform destroy`
 - Understanding the workflow: **init → plan → apply → destroy**
+- Installing and configuring Nginx on the EC2 instance